Vacuum leaks: problems, symptoms, repairs

 For example, Mazda offered Warranty Extension Program SSP 93 for the brake booster units in the 2007-2013 CX-9 models.
 Your local dealer can check for this type of information.

 Diagnosing vacuum leaks is not always easy.
-Mechanics use a scan tool, smoke machine, vacuum gauges and other testing equipment.
+Mechanics use a scan tool, special spray, a vacuum gauge and other testing equipment.
 Often, to find the source of a vacuum leak in the intake manifold, mechanics use a device called a smoke machine.
 A smoke machine produces vapor that looks like smoke.
 This vapor is introduced inside the intake manifold and a vacuum leak can be spotted visually by vapor coming out in the area of the leak.
 If no equipment is available, another way is to look for common problems in your make model and year.
 If your car has a vacuum leak, there is a good chance someone already had the same problem in the same car.
 Try, for example, searching Youtube or Google for 'Toyota Corolla 2005 common vacuum leak' and you will see people posting the repair information.
 We also found many Youtube videos on diagnosing vacuum leaks.
 Checking the technical service bulletins can also help.
-We posted several links where you can get an access to a factory repair manual for a subscription fee in this article.
+We posted several links where you can get access to a factory repair manual for a subscription fee in this article.

 Check Engine light: what to check, common problems, repair options

 Code P0171 - System Too Lean: symptoms, causes, common problems, diagnostic